 “GAD is a long-term condition that causes you to feel anxious about a wide range of situations and issues, rather than one specific event.
 People with GAD feel anxious most days and often struggle to remember the last time they felt relaxed.
 As soon as one anxious thought is resolved, another may appear about a different issue.”

 This is exactly how it effects me.
-It’s not just feeling a little worried, it’s feeling so worried that I struggle to function or cope with every day life.
-I often don’t know what I am worried about but it feels like my intuition is trying to tell me something bad is going to happen.
-For a long time I struggled to allow myself to be happy as I felt that I did not deserve to be happy and that the moment I let my guard down is when something truly awful would happen.
+It’s not just feeling a little worried or nervous it’s feeling so worried that I struggle to function or cope with every day life.
+I often don’t know what I am worried about.
+I am in that constant flight or fight mode and feels like something bad is going to happen.
+For a long time I struggled to allow myself to be happy as I felt that I did not deserve to be happy and the moment I let my guard down is when something truly awful would happen.
 The feelings of anxiety can sometimes last for days on end and can get too much for me.
-I’ve struggled for the past two years with many periods off work because of it but luckily I have supportive managers.
+I’ve struggled for the past two years with many periods off work because of it but luckily I have supportive managers who have provided the best support they can.
 A lot of people who suffer anxiety struggle with the “what if’s”.
 For example, I often think things like “what if this happens?, what if I did this? or what if I’m a bad person?”
 I hope this makes sense.

 What triggered my Anxiety?

 I think I recognised some characteristics which I share with the main character and that stuck in my mind a little.
-I suffer intrusive thoughts too which is either a symptom of my anxiety or a trigger of it.
+I suffer intrusive thoughts.
 I can’t work out whether the thoughts cause anxiety or my anxiety causes the thoughts.
 I also don’t know if this could be OCD or a trait of OCD.
-These are discussions I need to have with my psychiatrist.
+These are discussions I need to have with my Psychiatrist and Psychologist.
 I will write a blog about intrusive thoughts another time as there is a lot to say about it and it’s kind of personal.

 There are lots of thoughts about the reason why people suffer from GAD.
 The NHS website suggests that it can be due to the following:-